przestaw/vecc_SimpleLanguage/README.md

     Incude standard vecc::vec library
     - --fib
     Incude Fibonacci library
-    - -v [ --verbosity ] arg (=)
+    - -v [ --verbosity ] (=0)
     verbosity level :
         - 0   -  no information
         - 1   -  errors
         - 2   -  errors & information about parsed files
         - 3   -  errors & files & any created function
         - 4   -  errors & files & functions & any parsed token
         - 5+  -  full available log

 ###Build instructions

 - Project uses *boost* library for testing and parsing program parameters *[version 1.72 has been confirmed to work, older might work as well]*
 - When calling CMake for the first time, all needed compiler options must be specified on the command line.
 After this initial call to CMake, the compiler definitions must not be included for further calls to CMake.
 Other options